pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

 [Flink memory configurations](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/deployment/config/#memory-configuration)
 have all the same options for the task managers.

-While these settings might need to be tweaked in a recipe-specific situation, a good default is to set the Job/Task Manager process memory higher than needed and hope that the fractional allocations talked in the [Flink memory configuration](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/deployment/config/#memory-configuration) will carve off enough room to do their job.
+These settings are probably recipe specific b/c it depends what you are doing.
+A good default is to set the job/task manager process memory higher than needed and hope that the fractional allocations talked in the [Flink memory configuration](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/deployment/config/#memory-configuration) will carve off enough room to do their job.

 Then only adjust if you are getting specific errors about memory.
 The one caveat here is that `taskmanager.memory.flink.size` can't have a fractional allocation of total process memory and so it's best to set it outright at or below your total process memory:

    ```bash
    pangeo-forge-runner bake \